Real Madrid name Spain's Lopetegui as coach

 Former goalkeeper Lopetegui spent a season as coach of Real’s B-team Castilla from 2008-09 before taking over as Spain Under-19 manager in 2010.

 He enjoyed success with the country’s youth sides, winning the 2012 Under-19 European Championship before repeating the feat as Under-21 boss 12 months later.

 Lopetegui’s forays into club management have been less successful.
 He was sacked from a brief spell in charge of Rayo Vallecano in Spain’s second division in 2003 and left Portuguese club Porto after failing to win any silverware from 2014-16.

-Reporting by Joseph Cassinelli, editing by Ed Osmond
+Reporting by Joseph Cassinelli, editing by Ed Osmond and Toby Davis